Sushila Nayyar: Association with Gandhi during India's freedom struggle

-In 1939 she came to Sevagram to join her brother, and quickly became a close associate of the Gandhis.
+In 1939 she came to Sevagram to join her brother, and quickly became a close associate of the Gandhi's.
 Shortly after her arrival, cholera broke out in Wardha, and the young medical graduate tackled the outbreak almost singlehandedly.
 Gandhi praised her fortitude and dedication to service, and with the blessing of B.C.
 Roy appointed her as his personal physician.
 In 1942 she returned once more to Gandhi's side, to take part in the Quit India Movement that was sweeping the country.
 That year she was imprisoned along with other prominent Gandhians at the Aga Khan Palace in Poona.
 In 1944 she set up a small dispensary at Sevagram, but this soon grew so large it disturbed the peace of the ashram, and she shifted it to a guesthouse donated by the Birlas, in Wardha.
 In 1945 this little clinic formally became the Kasturba Hospital (now the Mahatma Gandhi Institute of Medical Sciences).
 This time was, however, highly fraught; several attempts were made on Gandhi's life, including Nathuram Godse, the man who ultimately killed him, and Sushila Nayyar testified on several occasions to the attacks.
 In 1948 she appeared before the Kapur Commission regarding the incident in Panchgani in 1944 when Nathuram Godse allegedly tried to attack Gandhi with a dagger.

 Being a close associate of Mahatma Gandhi, Sushila Nayyar was one of the women to take part in his celibacy tests.